Carthage/Carthage/README.md

     /usr/local/bin/carthage copy-frameworks --auto
     ```

 From this point Carthage will infer and copy all Carthage's frameworks that are linked against target.
-It also capable to copy frameworks that are nested.
+It also capable to copy transitive frameworks.
 For example, you have linked to your app `SocialSDK-Swift` that links internally `SocialSDK-ObjC` which in turns uses utilitary dependency `SocialTools`.
-In this case you don't need nested dependencies it should be enough to link against your target only `SocialSDK-Swift`.
-Nested dependencies will be resolved and copied automatically to your app.
+In this case you don't need transient dependencies it should be enough to link against your target only `SocialSDK-Swift`.
+Transient dependencies will be resolved and copied automatically to your app.

 Optionally you can add `--verbose` flag to see which frameworks are being copied by Carthage.